Th3Blacksmith/content_scanner/README.md

 # content_scanner

+## What does it do?

 This python3 script can be used a way to check whether any supplied keywords feature in the source code of any of the supplied URLs.

-## What does it do?

-To use this script, first cd into the directory you would like to work from.
-Next grab a copy of this project by typing into your terminal "git clone https://github.com/Th3Blacksmith/content_scanner.git".
-You might now want to change the list of words in the keywords.txt document to suit your purpose.
-Put each new word on its own line.
-You might also want to change the list of URL's in the files.csv file.
-Again, keep each url on its own line.

 ### Requirements